Tell Abu Hureyra

 Tell Abu Hureyra (تل أبو هريرة) is a prehistoric archaeological site in the Upper Euphrates valley in Syria.
-The tell was inhabited between 13,000 and 9,000 years ago in two main phases: Abu Hureyra 1, dated to the Epipalaeolithic, was a village of sedentary hunter-gatherers; Abu Hureyra 2, dated to the Pre-Pottery Neolithic, was home to some of the world's first farmers.
+The tell was inhabited between 13,300 and 7,800 cal.
+BP in two main phases: Abu Hureyra 1, dated to the Epipalaeolithic, was a village of sedentary hunter-gatherers; Abu Hureyra 2, dated to the Pre-Pottery Neolithic, was home to some of the world's first farmers.
 This almost continuous sequence of occupation through the Neolithic Revolution has made Abu Hureyra one of the most important sites in the study of the origins of agriculture.

 The site is significant because the inhabitants of Abu Hureyra started out as hunter-gatherers but gradually moved to farming, making them the earliest known farmers in the world.
 Cultivation started at the beginning of the Younger Dryas period at Abu Hureyra.
 Evidence uncovered at Abu Hureyra suggests that rye was the first cereal crop to be systematically cultivated.
 In light of this, it is now believed that the first systematic cultivation of cereal crops was around 13,000 years ago.

 During the Late Glacial Interstadial, Abu Hureyra site experienced climatic change.
 Due to lake level changes and aridity, the vegetation expanded into lower areas of the fields.
 Abu Hureyra accumulated vegetation that consisted of grasses, oaks, and Pistacia atlantica trees.
 The climate changed from warm and dry months to abruptly cold and dry months.

 History of research

 The site was excavated as a rescue operation before it was flooded by Lake Assad, the reservoir of the Tabqa Dam which was being built at that time.
-The site was excavated by Andrew Moore in 1972 and 1973.
+The site was excavated by Andrew M. T. Moore in 1972 and 1973.
 It was limited to only two seasons of fieldwork.
 Despite the limited time frame, a large amount of material was recovered and studied over the following decades.
 It was one of the first archaeological sites to use modern methods of excavation such as "flotation", which preserved even the tiniest and most fragile plant remains.
 A preliminary report was published in 1983 and a final report in 2000.

+Since around 2012 Moore and others have published several papers reporting on meltglass, nanodiamonds, microspherules, and charcoal and high concentrations of iridium, platinum, nickel, and cobalt from the site of Abu Hureyra, which they attribute to an impact event that destroyed the village around 10,800 BC.
+The possible connexion of this impact hypothesis with the Younger Dryas has been rejected by experts in archaeology and impact science.